hendrybones/Uber_Request_Analysis/README.md

 newData.head()
 ```
 ![changeCoumns](https://user-images.githubusercontent.com/44755841/227681463-ec6b22e4-73ff-4054-b003-1e7ce4ecf960.png)
-### How many drivers were there in our data set and what are thier average rides
+### How many drivers were there in our data set and the number of rides requested in a day
 ```
 demand_vs_supply = pd.DataFrame({'Total No. of Drivers':[newData['Driver_id'].nunique()],
                                  'Total Demand Per Day':[newData['Request_id'].nunique()/5],